ArnoVdH/photoblog/content/blog/2019/Solving_the_Code.md

 Layouts pages
 -------------
 I decided not to use a homepage.html layout, and to use a normal photo-centric list-page as my homepage.
 This way I could make my homepage and my photopage to be one and the same, which was my intention after all.
 The blog side of the site would be different, so I made a seperate list.html for the blog section.
+I'm sure there are other ways of doing this, but this seemed to work and served my purposes.

 Main menu
 ---------
 At first I just built a menu in my header with html.
 That was before I discovered the menu template options in Hugo.
 With some tweaking of the original html, I could have active menu options to make navigating the site somewhat easier.
+The problem was that the menu link to the 'About' page didn't register as active.
+In the end, I used a slightly less satisfying but working fix by putting `menu = "main"` in the about-page frontmatter (and removing the duplicate from the config).
+The individual pages don't show the active sections of the site, but that's something to fix later.

 Navigation menus
 ----------------
 Since this site has two parts, I wanted a distinct navigation menu for each one of those parts.
 So you can navigate both the photography portfolio and the blog in it's own way.
 I made seperate `nav` partials for this purpose.
+The photo-nav one ranges over the photo series and it's tags, the blog one ranges over the categories (which I use as the blog-side variation on tags).

 Pagination
 ----------